Colex317/citibike-challenge/README.md

 # Analysis
 1. **Most popular start and end stations:**

-   ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***

-    **Pershing Square North** is among the largest stations in the system, located just south of Grand Central Terminal, a significant railroad and subway hub.
-This explains why Pershing Square North ranks among the top stations.
+    **Pershing Square North** is among the largest stations in the system.
+It is located just south of Grand Central Terminal, a significant railroad and subway hub, which explains why it ranks among the top stations.

     The greenway along the Hudson River is a highly popular spot for riding, offering scenic water views and a dedicated bike path free from car traffic.
 Consequently, the station at **12 Ave & W 40 St** is may be popular due to its close proximity to the Hudson River Greenway.

+   ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***

    **January 2020:**